 One exists in Jade Empire, between Silk Fox, Dawn Star, and a male player.
 You can exacerbate it by expressing an interest in both of them, resolve it by expressing an interest in only one, or if you have a high enough Charm skill you can have them both.

-The third game can potentially feature one straight-up if Shepard pursued a romance in both the first and second game.
-It's hard to argue that when the developers explicitly described the ensuing situation as a "Love Triangle".
+The third game can potentially feature one straight-up if Shepard pursued a romance in both the first and second game, given that the developers explicitly described the ensuing situation as a "Love Triangle".
 Given the possibility of NEW romance options in the third game, this could quickly get out of hand.

-While were still on the topic of Bioware games.
 Dragon Age also comes to mind.
 Origins has Leliana vs Morrigan if your characters male, and female players has Alistair vs Zevran, and Zevran and Leliana are bisexual so they're acually third options for the same sex player.
-Having 2 interested in the player makes one of your romances confront the player at some point down the line to force you to dump one of the romances.
+Having two interested in the player makes one of your romances confront the player at some point down the line to force you to dump one of the romances.

 Neverwinter Nights: Hordes of the Underdark contains a severely underdeveloped one that might exist between Nathyrra, Aribeth, and a male player.
+It can potentially end in them accepting that you love them both.
 The sequel has a slightly better defined one (though Neeshka's romance plot was cut from the final game) between Neeshka, Elanee, and a male player and a rather obvious tension for female player's affections between Casavir and Bishop (whose romance plot fared slightly better than Neeshka's).

 Vanguard Bandits as a few of these, with the Triangle being determined on which of the Multiple Branches the player decides to head unto.